March 18th to April 8th (anticipated)

 South Fletcher Road

 02-12-2019 – The drilling of this monitoring well was completed without incident and a data logger was installed.
-This year’s monitoring data will include information collected from this well.
-Site restoration still needs to be completed.
+2019’s monitoring data will include information collected from this well.

 WEEK OF JANUARY 28, 2019

 02-12-2019 – The drilling of this monitoring well was completed without incident and a data logger was installed.
-This year’s monitoring data will include information collected from this well.
+2019’s monitoring data will include information collected from this well.
 Site restoration is still to be completed.

 WEEK OF FEBRUARY 11TH

 - Testing of the new production well.
-This requires pumping the well continuously for 72 hours in order to gain the information necessary to determine how much water the well can safely produce.
+This required pumping the well continuously for 72 hours in order to gain the information necessary to determine how much water the well can safely produce.

 02-12-2019 – Testing is now underway and will continue for most of this week.
 As this pumping test runs continuously for three days, the contractors will remain on site for the entire time in a mobile office (RV).
 The data collected during this pump test will then be analyzed by the Town’s consultants, and next steps determined.